YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-06-03-dl-lectures.markdown

     - Measure progress and compare against human performance (can also serve as a reward)

-A particular application: Ran reinforcement learning algorithms over different Atari games and achieved "superhuman skills" in many of those Atari games.
-[Human-level control through deep reinforcement learning][ref-1]
+A particular application [Human-level control through deep reinforcement learning][ref-1]: Ran reinforcement learning algorithms over different Atari games and achieved "superhuman skills" in many of those Atari games.

-By Shane's definition that the hallmark of intelligence is the ability to solve many different tasks to a high standard, the agent can be considered to have acquired some degree of intelligence.
+By Legg's definition that the hallmark of intelligence is the ability to solve many different tasks to a high standard, the agent can be considered to have acquired some degree of intelligence.

 ### Why "Deep Learning"?
 - First need to Previous systems required feature engineering for every new problem